konvajs/ng2-konva/playground/introduction.md

-# ng2-konva (WORK IN PROGRESS)

 **ng2-konva** is a JavaScript library for drawing complex canvas graphics using Angular.

 It provides declarative and reactive bindings to the [Konva Framework](http://konvajs.github.io/).

-All `ng2-konva` components correspond to `Konva` components of the same name with the prefix 'ko-'.
-All the parameters available for `Konva` objects can add as `config` in the prop as Observable for corresponding `ng2-konva` components.

-Core shapes are: ko-stage, ko-layer, ko-rect, ko-circle, ko-ellipse, ko-line, ko-image, ko-text, ko-text-path, ko-star, ko-label, SVG Path, ko-regular-polygon.
-Also you can create custom shape.

-To get more info about `Konva` you can read [Konva Overview](http://konvajs.github.io/docs/overview.html).

 ## Installation